swiftlang/swift-org-website/_posts/2023-08-25-whats-new-swift-debugging-5.9.md

 use("Hello!”)
 ```

 Running `po T.self`, when stopped in `use`, will print `Int` when coming in through the first call, and `String` in the second.
-This can be especially useful in combination with conditional breakpoints to stop only when a generic function is instantiated with a certain concrete type.
+In addition to displaying the concrete type of the generic, you can use this to set conditional that look for concrete types.
 For example, adding the following expression as the condition to a breakpoint inside `use` will only stop when the variable `t` is a `String`: `T.self == String.self`.
+(Note that this last example only works on nightly builds of the Swift 5.9 toolchain.)

 More details about the implementation of this feature can be found in the [LLDB PR](https://github.com/apple/llvm-project/pull/5715) introducing it.

-### More precise scope information in the Swift compiler
+### Fine-grained scope information

 The Swift compiler now emits more precise lexical scopes in the debug information.
 Scope information allows a debugger to distinguish between the different variables that are all called `x` in the following example: